Skip to main content

 PhaseRequired IAM role

-Phase 1 (VPC + CKS cluster)CKS Admin - create, update, and delete clusters and VPC resources.
+Phase 1 (VPC and CKS cluster)CKS Admin to create, update, and delete clusters and VPC resources.

-Phase 2 (NodePool / DFS)CKS Admin + kubeconfig for the cluster.
+Phase 2 (NodePool and DFS)CKS Admin and kubeconfig for the cluster.

-Object Storage add-on (optional)Object Storage Admin - create/delete buckets, manage organization access policies.
+Object Storage add-on (optional)Object Storage Admin to create or delete buckets and manage organization access policies.

-OIDC WIF setup (optional)IAM Admin - configure identity integrations including Workload Identity Federation.
+OIDC WIF setup (optional)IAM Admin to configure identity integrations, including Workload Identity Federation.

-If you are using legacy group role assignments, users in the admin or write groups already have the CKS Admin and Object Storage Admin roles.
+If you’re using legacy group role assignments, users in the admin or write groups already have the CKS Admin and Object Storage Admin roles.

 Repository structure